dev-lamichhane/dotfiles/grading_system.md

 3. Running the tests before running the code to see if it works.

 ## 4. Identity
 We are seeing more and more people applying for this job multiple times and with fake/partial names.
+One lady interviewed had a single name Anu in the sheet, but it turned out her real name was something completely different from Anu.
 In the next lot of emails to be sent, we've added language that they will be required to login with github and that might deter some, but for now I am proposing the following:
 1. Ask the candidate to state their FULL LEGAL NAME once we start recording
 2. If the name is different from the one in the sheet, update the name and mention in the note that you've updated their name